lit/lit-element/docs/_guide/properties.md

 ## Configure property accessors {#accessors}

-By default, LitElement generates a pair of property accessors for all declared properties.
+By default, LitElement generates a getter/setter pair for all declared properties.
 The setter is invoked whenever you set the property:

 ```js
 // Declare a property